The Soldier's Details

-From the few people left on the platform an unexpected voice loudly called out “Come on Cowboy, you are coming home with me”.
+The men soon departed with their families – an unexpected voice loudly called out “Come on Cowboy, you are coming home with me”.
 It was the voice of Harold Jacobs WX10804.
 Harold had realised Cowboy’s dilemma and acted with sensitivity and kindness.

 Cowboy was to spend a few days with Harold Jacobs and his family before he headed off and made his way back to Fairbridge.

 The Old Fairbridgians Club house had been established to provide accommodation for the use of former students (female and male).
-The top floor of the 2 story building was a dormitory became filled with returned servicemen and servicewomen who had survived the war.
+The top floor of the 2 story building was a dormitory and became filled with returned servicemen and servicewomen who had survived the war.

 Developments on the Malaysian war front changed the initial planned direction for those in Northam and elsewhere.
 The Australian Government’s War Cabinet made the disastrous decision to redirect the well trained 2/4th Machine Gun Battalion then stationed in Darwin and destined for the Middle East, to Malaysia to support the ill fated Australian 8th Division which with the British was already in rapid retreat from the advancing Japanese Imperial Army.

 Cowboy was one amongst 300 raw recruits ordered onto the parade ground at Northam Army Camp in December 1941.
 A senior officer divided the men into two groups of 150 each.
 The cut-off point was between Cowboy 17000 and his best mate from Fairbridge who was no 17001.
 With his group of 150 men Cowboy was informed they were going to Malaysia and the other 150 men were going to Middle East.
 The best mates parted company.